piyushagarwal08/Reboot-2.O/README.md

 (A) ```mkdir ''$'\n'``` ~> this will create a directory with ```enter sign``` as name and won't be visible in folder GUI view

 (B) ```mkdir -- "-okgoolge"```

+### 3. How to write something "Piyush Agarwal" in a directory
+Note -> directory is a kind of file that is used to map different inode no (files) we can not write something as a text in a directory as it is designed to store other files but we can add some extra file or directory information just like ACL permissions the above task can be done using setfattr command which is to declare new attribute or information within meta data of file run command mkdir task setfattr -n user.text -v "Piyush Agarwal" task to check the value , run command getfattr -n user.text hello

+output :
+#### file: hello
+user.text="Piyush Agarwal"